Customer Segmentation Explained with 6 Examples and 8 Models

 6. Localized campaigns or offers

-Geographic segmentation can identify if there has been a recent uptick in the sale of products from a certain region.
+Use customer segmentation to segment your customers geographically and deliver targeted, localized campaigns and offers.
+It allows you to localize your unique experience.
+Geographic segmentation can identify if there has been a recent uptick in the sale of products from a particular region.
 Use it to your benefit by creating a campaign targeting customers from that region.
+If you actively track the user’s geolocation, you can change the campaign offerings based on the areas or postal codes they might visit.

 What are the benefits of customer segmentation?

-Deliver a personalized experience
+1. Deliver a personalized experience

-Tailor your marketing efforts and communication
+2. Focused marketing efforts and communication

 Customer segmentation helps you tailor your marketing efforts and communication to your customer’s specific needs and interests and enables you to maximize the value from each customer.
-It also enables you to identify the best communication channel for each segment.
+It also allows you to identify the best communication channel for each segment.

 Customer insights also include feedback from the customer.
 You can rank this feedback from the customer depending on the segment that shared it.
 Inputs from your most loyal customer segments should be addressed first.